Custom Playlists¶

 config/tag_overrides.json(user manual fixes).
 If the override mode is"replace", the override tags are used directly and steps 2-3 are skipped. - Tag cache - check

-cache/.tag_cache.json(90-day TTL, configurable viaTAG_CACHE_TTL_DAYS) - Last.fm API - fetch via
+runtime/.tag_cache.json(90-day TTL, configurable viaTAG_CACHE_TTL_DAYS) - Last.fm API - fetch via

 track.getTopTags, falling back toartist.getTopTagsif track-level tags are unavailable